decentraland/adr/content/ADR-215-gltfcomponent-sdk-component.md

 ### Initial state

-All animations in a glTF instance MUST be stopped as the default state.
+All animations in a glTF instance MUST be stopped as the default state when a Animator is present in the entity, so the Animator can manually control the state.

+If Animator is not present, only the first animation MUST be played in loop state.

 ### Controlling animations